Processing & Executive Function

 We Practice What We Teach: Professional Development Designed Around the Science of Learning

 Our Professional Development (PD) on the Science of Learning democratizes access to decades of research on human learning.
-It also incorporates the scientific principles of human learning to how deliver the course.
+It also incorporates the scientific principles of human learning to how deliver the program.

 Learning through our PD is active, engaging, collaborative, and application-based.
 Our course will invigorate your lesson planning with science-based tools that will enable your students to master what you teach.